 - Photographers who take HDR photos and then tweak the image using special software to the point the final product is oversaturated and looks like an architectural rendering.
 Really?
 The property has been open for business for a long time.
 Let’s not give the impression, the property isn’t even open yet.

-- Photographers that use the wrong lens to capture the right setting.
-Wide angle lenses can’t be used for everything.
+- Photographers use the wrong lens to capture the right setting.
+Wide-angle lenses can’t be used for everything.

 - Photographers that shoot views which include bathrooms right down to the plumbing beneath the sink.
 Excuse me, but you missed a fabulous view by not shooting in the opposite direction.

 - Photographers who are given a long shoot list and too narrow a time frame because the client doesn’t want to pay for an extra day.
 Something has to give in order to get it all in … let’s pray that the weather cooperates.

 - Photographers who lack the fundamental skills necessary for retouching photos.
 Ever seen a milky haze around the windows or sliding glass doors?
 Someone didn’t know what they were doing.